-What does it take to 3D print a 1:1 scale Death Star?
+So, what does it take to 3D print a 1:1 scale Death Star?
 The question I have asked myself depends on several variables.
 For simplicity, I will only be focusing on material costs, and the time needed to complete the task as well as a few different scenarios.
 One crucial factor is the ratio between solid material and open space within the battle station as we would only 3D print the solid components.

 Get Prepared for a Big Shipment of Filament

 A good comparison would be a skyscraper.
 The Burj Khalifa in Dubai is currently the tallest man-made structure in the world.
-A large front lobby, and 57 elevator shafts make for a good representation of hangar bays and reactor shafts in the Death Star.
-I did some quick research, and found out that the Burj Khalifa has a volume of roughly 2,600,000 m3 based on the total accumulative surface area per individual storey, and its height.
-Considering that the skyscraper was constructed using reinforced concrete at 2400 kg/m3 on average, and has a total empty weight of 440000 metric tonnes, the building consists of roughly 10% solid building materials and 90% air-filled space.
+A large front lobby and 57 elevator shafts make for a good representation of hangar bays and reactor shafts in the Death Star.
+I did some quick research and found out that the Burj Khalifa has a volume of roughly 2,600,000 m3 based on the total accumulative surface area per individual storey and its height.
+Considering that the skyscraper was constructed using reinforced concrete at 2400 kg/m3 on average, and has a total empty weight of 440000 metric tons, the building consists of roughly 10% solid building materials and 90% air-filled space.
 Surprisingly enough, if you were to 3D print a solid 1:1 scale replica of the Burj Khalifa out of classic ABS filament, it would be heavier than the real thing.

 Now let’s assume that 10% of the 3d printed Death Star’s volume was also comprised of solid building material.

 According to Wookieepedia, the first Death Star was a spheroid with length, width, and height measuring 120 km making it as good as completely spherical.
-Excluding the fact that there is a conical indent on its surface for the superlaser, capable of destroying entire planets, the volume of the first Death Star came to roughly 905,000 km3.
+Excluding the fact that there is a conical indent on its surface for the super laser, capable of destroying entire planets, the volume of the first Death Star came to roughly 905,000 km3.
 That’s a lot more than the Burj Khalifa.
 That means that the total solid volume of the Death Star was 90,500 km3.